RsyncProject/rsync/rsync.1.md

---log-file=FILE          log what we're doing to the specified FILE --log-file-format=FMT    log updates using the specified FMT --password-file=FILE     read daemon-access password from FILE --list-only              list the files instead of copying them --bwlimit=RATE           limit socket I/O bandwidth --write-batch=FILE       write a batched update to FILE
+--log-file=FILE          log what we're doing to the specified FILE --log-file-format=FMT    log updates using the specified FMT --password-file=FILE     read daemon-access password from FILE --early-input=FILE       use FILE for daemon's early exec input --list-only              list the files instead of copying them --bwlimit=RATE           limit socket I/O bandwidth --write-batch=FILE       write a batched update to FILE